lamat1111/Q1-Wallet/test/python/README.md

 # Q1 CLI Wallet (Python Edition)

+THIS EDITION OF THE Q1 WALLET IS NOT MAINTAINED - USE ONLY FOR TESTING PURPOSES

 Q1 Wallet (Python Edition) is a user-friendly, cross-platform command-line interface for managing QUIL tokens using Quilibrium's `qclient`.
 It replaces the original Bash script with a Python implementation, offering the same functionality with improved compatibility across Linux, macOS, and Windows.
-Tested on Windows WSL
+Tested on Windows WSL adn macOS
-To be tested on MAC OS

 This is unofficial community software provided as-is.
 Always verify transactions carefully and keep your wallet information secure.
 The current version is still in BETA—use it cautiously and report any issues.